 Speaker / Host

 Fascinating speaker James Pearce was the BBC's Sports News Correspondent for over a decade reporting on the world's biggest sports events.
 An expert on the Olympics, he is also a highly skilled event host.
-James also offers some superb alternative company entertainment including a hilarious Commentary Booth experience and an after-dinner quiz tailored to the client's requirements.
+James has also established himself as one of the world's leading communications trainers working with some of the best-known faces on the planet.

 About James Pearce

 James Pearce has 20 years experience of presenting live BBC broadcasts under his belt.
 James was a senior correspondent for BBC News, working across all the BBC’s TV and Radio programmes.
 He was a regular reporter on outlets ranging from the Today Programme to Newsnight.
 He spent eleven years as the BBC’s Olympics Correspondent for London 2012, leading BBC News’ coverage of the Games all the way from the start of the London bid in 2001 to the remarkable event in 2012.
 James now runs a world leading communications agency which he founded in 2013.

 James Pearce describes his job as a sports broadcaster as one of the best in the world, and it’s easy to see why.
 He’s spent the past two decades travelling the globe, reporting from all the biggest sports events, and interviewing all the biggest names.